develprr/metamatic-blog/_posts/2018-12-11-url-based-application-states-with-metamatic-connect-event.markdown

 The examples above described a use case of connecting a Metamatic component to an entire store.
 Connecting a component to an entire store fits well when the contents of the store are quite similar to the data actually needed by the component.
-However, connecting a Metamatic component to an entire store will cause the component's state to be updated and therefore causing the component to refresh every time the store is updated.
-If the state inside the store that was updated is something actually not used by the connected compoonent then the store update evemt will cause an unnecessary refresh of the component.
+However, connecting a Metamatic component to an entire store will cause the component to refresh every time the store is updated.
+If the state inside the store that was updated is something actually not used by the connected component then the store update event will cause an unnecessary refresh of the component.
 This, while usually not a critical problem, might potentially cause performance issues if there's a lot of data and if it's updated often.

 Also you may want to keep your code logical and when you connect your component to a Metamatic state you may not want the component to receive states that